BiGCAT-UM/BLAST-OER/ncbi.md

 # Interpreting BLAST output

-The [NCBI BLAST](which.md) output first of all reports a ‘search summary’ (click to open), which gives a summary of the parameter settings of the Blast run.
+The [NCBI BLAST](which.md) output first reports a ‘search summary’ (click to open), which gives a summary of the parameter settings of the BLAST run.
 Then, for protein BLAST, an overview of recognised known protein domains is given, if any.
-Then the hits are displayed in a graphical overview, where each hit has a colour code depending on its score.
+Then, the hits are displayed in a graphical overview, where each hit has a colour code depending on its score.
 To save space, hits from different parts of the input sequence may be placed next to each other.
 These are not connected with a line.
 When connected with a thin line, hits represent